Azure/azure-sphere-gallery/SetIoTCentralPropsForDeviceGroup/README.md

 While working with the community we've documented a couple of potential issues that users may encounter using this sample

-* Issue encountered: Application incorrectly parses JSON argument
+### Issue encountered: Application incorrectly parses JSON argument

-  * Solution: You may see this issue if you use the Windows PowerShell application to run the sample.
-Try running the sample using the Windows Command Prompt "cmd" application
+You may see this issue if you use the Windows PowerShell application to run the sample.
+Try running the sample using the Windows Command Prompt "cmd" application.

-*  Issue encountered: The sample runs without errors, however the twin property is not updated in the IoTCentral application
+### Issue encountered: The sample runs without errors, however the twin property is not updated in the IoTCentral application

-  *  Solution:  Make sure that your device twin properties are defined as an "Interface."
+Make sure that your device twin properties are defined as an "Interface" in your IoTCentral application.
 You can add the standard "Azure Sphere Device Template" to see a working example.

 ## Project expectations